Kartik00B/My_Portfolio/README.md

 ## 🚀 How to View

-You can view the website code here: [Portfolio Website](#) (Replace `https://github.com/Kartik00B` with your actual GitHub Pages link or the URL where your portfolio is hosted)
+You can view the website code here: [Portfolio Website](https://github.com/Kartik00B)

 ## 📁 Project Structure